mrcnski/signor.dev/_posts/2018-07-22-useful-emacs-shortcuts.md

 (global-set-key (kbd "s-l") 'goto-line-show)
 {% endhighlight %}

 You can also use this to temporarily view line numbers and cancel with `C-g`.
 Is it *that* useful?
 Probably not.
-But it's cool, so who cares?
+But it's cool.

 ## A Few More